qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 7. Select **Exit** to open the UART console and then select ENTER.

-8. Sign in to the UART console:
+8. Log in to the UART console:

    -  Login: ``root``
    -  Password: ``oelinux123``